alexboia/WP-Trip-Summary/README.txt

 ------------------------------------
 This plug-in is very good for you if:

-- you are a travel blogger and you're writing a lot about your tripsas, as this is a very good way of also providing a bit of extra information (actually, I'm the occasional travel blogger myself and I wrote it with this very purpose in mind).
+- you are a travel blogger and you're writing a lot about your trips, as this is a very good way of also providing a bit of extra information (actually, I'm the occasional travel blogger myself and I wrote it with this very purpose in mind).
 - you are a niche travel agency, as this would be a very helpful tool to have a highly professional approach to presenting your trips;
 - you are a hotel or an accomodation unit and want to present the options your guests would have for spending time around you;
 - you are government agency concerned with promoting turistic attractions, as you can have a website up and running in no time: just install WordPress, add this plug-in and you are ready to go.